-Earth processes is an innovative on-screen module presenting an appealing set of societally relevant Earth Science topics: events in Earth history (e.g. Noah’s flood and death of the dinosaurs); mountain building, oceans, volcanoes and remote observation, sediments and sea-level, and Earth science in society (e.g. hazards, climate change, strategic science).
+Earth processes is an innovative on-screen module presenting an appealing set of societally relevant Earth science topics: events in Earth history (e.g. Noah’s flood and death of the dinosaurs); mountain building, oceans, volcanoes and remote observation, sediments and sea-level, and Earth science in society (e.g. hazards, climate change, strategic science).
 You will be supported in the development of practical and investigative skills in addition to collecting and interpreting your own Earth science data for a project.
 There will also be the opportunity to engage in scientific discovery and debate directly with the academics.
-You will be required to complete a series of assignments and an end-of-module assessment.

 What you will study

 This module will use an appealing set of societally and internationally relevant earth science topics to teach and assess fundamental OU level 3 science graduate skills and prepare you for science graduate employment.

 You can expect this module to provide you with a supportive learning environment in which to develop your scientific skills and Earth science interests.
 The module is supported throughout by a team of tutors and the authors who all work together to ensure that you get rapid feedback and the best possible experience.